localnerve/jam-build/README.md

 User and application dynamic data is network-first with local fallback.
 The data stores the application subscribes to are vanillajs persistent nanostores backed by IndexedDB.
 All data mutations are staged in IndexedDB and committed to the API in a batch process in the service worker for optimal network usage.
 Batches are automatically committed to the API on user inactivity, page navigation, page close, or logout (user data is also purged from IndexedDB on logout).

 The data service API is versioned and uses optimistic concurrency.
 Any conflicts on the remote data service are resolved automatically in the service worker by a three way merge favoring the latest local changes.
-There is role based access control, and this reference uses two roles [user, admin] to control data access.
+There is role based access control, and this reference demonstrates two roles [user, admin].

 Using a minimal javascript, progressively enhanced approach, each navigation runs a stateless page start then supplies an optional page module that can participate in application and user state for a given page.